Gadnex/gadnex.github.io/src/posts/coupling-and-cohesion/coupling-and-cohesion.md

 Microservices fit well with the 2<sup>nd</sup> C of the C4 model, nameley a [Container](https://c4model.com/abstractions/container).
 A container refers to a separately deployable part of an application.

-If you start out with a well structured monolith with clearly defines modules in the form of **Package by function** packages.
+If you start out with a well structured monolith with clearly defined modules in the form of **Package by function** packages.
 You can then document these packages as a C4 model component diagram to understand the dependencies between the packages.
-Groups of packages which are more tightly couples can then be split out into a microservices.
+Groups of packages which are more tightly couples can then be split out into microservices.
 The C4 model would also be updated to refelct that these components have been moved to a different container.
 This may avoid the pitfall of prematurely picking microservice boundaries before the dependencies are properly understood.

 ## Conclusion